zhubochuan/cloud-security/README.md

 # cloud-security
-use javascript achieve affine cipher
+use javascript achieve affine cipher , directly open file named "Q5.html" if you want to see encode process.